From 2021 to 2022, the overall cost of Chile’s imported products grew by 14.8% from $95.2 billion in 2021.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of vehicles-related imports among Chilean businesses and consumers.

-Among these import subcategories, Chilean purchases of sorting, screening and washing machinery (up 54.8%), heavy machinery including bulldozers, excavators and road rollers (up 39.6%) and centrifuges, filters and purifiers (up 38.4%) grew at the fastest pace from 2017 to 2018.
+Among these import subcategories, Chilean purchases of sorting, screening or washing machinery (up 34.4%), machinery parts (up 29%) then transmission shafts, gears and clutches (up 25.5%) grew at the fastest pace from 2021 to 2022.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of machinery-related imports among Chilean businesses and consumers.

-Among these import subcategories, Chilean purchases of insulated wire or cable (up 26%), electrical converters and power units (up 19.5%) and electric generating sets or converters (up 19.4%) grew at the fastest pace from 2017 to 2018.
+Among these import subcategories, Chilean purchases of solar power diodes and semi-conductors (up 26.3%), electric motors or generators (up 18.3%) then electrical converters and power units (up 17.3%) grew at the fastest pace from 2021 to 2022.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of electronics-related imports among Chilean businesses and consumers.

-See also Chile’s Top Trading Partners, Chile’s Top 10 Exports and Top South American Export Countries
+See also Chile’s Top Trading Partners, Chile’s Top 10 Exports, Brazil’s Top 10 Exports and Top South American Export Countries

 Central Intelligence Agency, The World Factbook Country Profiles.
 Accessed on April 16, 2023